"River Phoenix": Synchronicity, a Visitation Dream, and Dream Research

 [1] I use the terms dreams, visitation dreams, and astral visitations interchangeably, as they all describe facets of the same phenomenon within my experiences.

-[2] Hans is deeply embedded in my oneiric experiences, shaping and influencing the landscapes of my dreams.
-His presence is often subtle yet unmistakable, weaving through these nocturnal encounters.
+[2] Hans is often embedded in my oneiric experiences, shaping and influencing the landscapes of my dreams.
+His presence is often subtle yet pronounced, weaving through these nocturnal encounters.

-[4] The long years Hans spent in a POW camp continue to haunt him.
+[4] The years Hans spent in captivity still linger within him.
 I’ve had several psychic and astral experiences with him that center on this painful period of his life.
 Groomed to follow in his father’s footsteps as a university researcher, Hans’s academic career was never realized due to the devastating consequences of his imprisonment.
-This unfulfilled ambition left him with lingering resentment and moments of bitterness that still surface in our shared experiences.
+This unfulfilled ambition left him with lingering resentment and moments of bitterness that still surface in our shared experiences, not because he remains attached to them, but because they function as points of connection between us.

-[5] Hans developed a deep love for the American desert, particularly during his time in Arizona in the 1950s.
-In a strange twist of fate, I was born in the American desert—New Mexico, also known as The Land of Enchantment—not far from White Sands and Roswell.
-This geographical overlap feels like another thread in the intricate tapestry of our connection.
+[5] Hans developed a connection for the American desert, particularly during his time in Arizona in the 1950s.
+In a strange twist of fate, I was born in the American desert, New Mexico, also known as The Land of Enchantment.
+I was born not far from White Sands and Roswell.
+This geographical overlap is another thread in the intricate tapestry of our connection.

-[7] Even before consciously realizing it, I intuitively knew that Hans had served in the Luftwaffe (the Nazi air force).
-My relief stemmed from an inherent understanding that, despite his role, Hans did not align with or support such a regime (I elaborate on this further).
-Many of these realizations, like so much of what exists between us, were quietly under the radar, waiting for the right time to surface.
+[7] Even before consciously realizing it, I intuitively knew that Hans had been a part of something dark.
+My relief stemmed from an inherent understanding that, despite this dark event, Hans did not align with or support this.
+Many of these realizations, like so much of what exists between us, were under the proverbial radar, waiting for the right time to surface.

 [9] The dream research community commonly uses the term visitation dream to describe what I experience as astral visitations.
 For clarity and continuity, I use these terms interchangeably throughout my discussions of these phenomena.